moggieuk/Happy-Hare/doc/leds.md

 ...
 ```

-This section may be all commented out, if so and you wish to configure LEDS, uncomment and ensure that the `MMU_NEOPIXEL` pin is correctly set in the aliases in `mmu.py`.
+This section may be all commented out, if so and you wish to configure LEDS, uncomment the entire section and ensure that the `MMU_NEOPIXEL` pin is correctly set in the aliases in `mmu.py`.
 Note that you must also install "Klipper LED Effects" plugin.

 > [!NOTE]
 > Careful to note the `[mmu_led_effect]` definition.
 This is a simple wrapper around `[led_effect]` that will duplicate the effect on all the specified LEDs and each one individually.
 This is especially useful on the MMU where you want per-gate feedback.